C-BOE86/Python-Ethical-Hacking-Tools/README.md

-# Credits to Zaid @t Zsecurity.org
+# I give credit to Zaid @t Zsecurity.org
-## For his wonderful course on Learn Python & Ethical Hacking From Scratch
+## From his wonderful course on Learn Python & Ethical Hacking From Scratch

 link for the course: https://www.udemy.com/learn-python-and-ethical-hacking-from-scratch/